insberr/insberr/README.md

 ## Links
 - [Website](https://insberr.github.io/) My website.
 I plan on redoing it later
-- [Bio](https://insberr.github.io/profile) My bio.
+- [About Me](https://insberr.github.io/profile) My bio.
 Its a working progress right now.
 - [Cbat Discord Server](https://discord.gg/gRMbZyU) This is my main discord server.
 It's a place to chat I guess
 - [Dev Discord Server](https://discord.gg/PSNKV6EB9A) This is my developement discord server
 - [Twitter](https://twitter.com/insberr) Using Twitter is like being a bird in a cage